AI Use Cases/Construction

 Why Generic Tools Fail

 Generic patch management tools treat construction infrastructure like corporate offices: they assume standardized environments, predictable downtime windows, and IT-only stakeholders.
-They don't account for the fact that Procore outages directly impact project margin calculations, that Primavera P6 patch failures delay Davis-Bacon prevailing wage submissions, or that field teams need access to Bluebeam during job site inspections.
+They don't account for the fact that Procore outages directly impact project margin calculations, that Sage 300 Construction patch failures delay Davis-Bacon prevailing wage submissions, or that field teams need access to Bluebeam during job site inspections.
 Off-the-shelf solutions also ignore the regulatory interdependencies - a patch that breaks AIA billing format compatibility in Sage 300 Construction isn't flagged as critical by standard tools.

 The AI Solution